PoeBlu/lono/docs/_docs/configsets/variables.md

 ## Overriding Configset Variables

 You can override the variables with configset `variables.rb` files in the configs folder.
 You can override variables globally or locally.
-Global overrides variables for all configsets.
-Local overrides variables for the specifically scoped configset.
+Global overrides apply to all configsets used by the blueprint.
+Local overrides apply to the specifically scoped configset only.

 Examples:

 1. configs/ec2/configsets/variables.rb - global override for all configsets used in the ec2 blueprint
 2. configs/ec2/configsets/httpd/variables.rb - local override, only to the httpd configset

-If both global and local variables are set, the local variable will be used.
+If both global and local variables are set, the local variable takes higher precedence and will be used.
 It is generally recommended to use local overrides only.
 Example:

 configs/ec2/configsets/httpd/variables.rb